 We can conclude that export is the process of moving goods or commodities from one country to another.
 These activities are often carried out both from small-scale businesses to large-scale businesses.

 While exporters have an understanding of; seller or party who sends goods abroad, the activities that exporters carry out on a large scale are usually involved with customs, which have a role as traffic controllers in a country.

 Read related article: Benefits of a Stock Management System for Retail

 Export Purposes and Benefits

 Export activities exist because of the awareness of every country in the world that no one can indeed be independent and need each other.
 The following are some of the export destinations carried out by a country or company:

-- The first is to obtain profits or profits in the form of foreign exchange.
+- The first is to obtain profits in the form of foreign exchange.

 - Second, to get a higher selling price.